davemelk100/70s-80s-MLBers/README.md

 - Filter by decade (1970s, 1980s, or both)
 - Filter by position
 - View player statistics and career information
+- **Wikimedia Commons Integration** - Player images sourced from Wikimedia Commons under open license
 - Responsive design for mobile and desktop

+## Image Sources

+This application uses **Wikimedia Commons** as the primary source for player images.
+All images are:

+- **Open License**: Available under Creative Commons licenses
+- **Legally Compliant**: Properly attributed and freely usable
+- **High Quality**: Sourced from Wikimedia's extensive baseball image collection
+- **Fallback System**: Includes local images and placeholders when Wikimedia images aren't available

+### Wikimedia Commons Attribution

+Images from Wikimedia Commons are automatically attributed with a small "Wikimedia Commons" label on each image.
+The application also includes a footer link to Wikimedia Commons for proper attribution.

 ## Migration from Next.js